letsencrypt/website/content/en/jobs.md

 Please submit resumes to: [careers@letsencrypt.org](mailto:careers@letsencrypt.org)

-# Head of Site Reliability Engineering
+# Director of Site Reliability Engineering

 ## What You Will Do